peter88213/noveltree-help/source/point_view.rst

 The yellow text area is for notes.
 Changes are applied when the mouse is clicked anywhere outside the text input field.

+When the "sticky note" of a turning point contains text, an "N" is displayed in the tree view as a reminder.

 .. note::
    The "sticky notes" are only for working with *noveltree*.